-The Master Fund's units returned 6.69% over the fiscal year versus a -7.02% return for the Index.
-The Index exhibited significant volatility over the last 12 months with meaningful losses as well as gains in several months.
-The Master Fund made 73 new investments over the last 12 months, resulting in approximately \$870 million in new capital commitments.
-47 of these investments were secondary investments, 15 were co-investments, and 11 were primary fund commitments.
-We believe the Master Fund was able to execute on its mandate to provide a globally diversified portfolio to investors over the last year.
-Of the new investments that were completed over the last 12 months, 58 were in North America, 13 were in Europe, and 2 were in Asia.
+The Master Fund's units returned 10.05% over the fiscal year versus a 7.04% return for the Index.
+The Master Fund made 35 new investments over the last 12 months, resulting in approximately \$1.6 billion of new capital commitments; 13 of these investments were secondary investments, 16 were co-investments, and 6 were primary fund commitments.
+We believe the Master Fund has been able to execute on its mandate to provide a globally diversified portfolio to investors since inception.
+As of March 31, 2025, the Master Fund's breakdown by Geography is as follows: North America (61%), Europe (34%), Rest of the World (4%).
 The Master Fund continues to seek opportunities on a global basis.
-As of March 31, 2023, the top four sector exposures in the Master Fund are as follows: information technology (37%), healthcare (14%), financials (12%), and industrials (12%).
-Pantheon Ventures (US) LP continues to favor investments in select sectors including technology, health care, and financials while aiming to achieve diversification across industry sectors within the Master Fund.
+As of March 31, 2025, the top four sector exposures in the Master Fund are as follows: Information Technology (28%), Healthcare (18%), Industrials (14%), and Financials (13%).
+Pantheon continues to favor investments in select sectors including technology, healthcare, and financials while aiming to achieve diversification across industry sectors within the Master Fund.
 The Master Fund continues to deemphasize certain cyclical areas of the economy such as energy that are exposed to unpredictable commodity price risk.